JJQuin99/JJQuin99.github.io/_posts/2021-05-01-Stakes-Tarot.md

 layout: post
 category:
   - timelines
-title: "Adventure Time: Stakes and How it relates to the Tarot"
+title: "Adventure Time: Stakes and How It Relates to the Tarot"
 date: 2021-04-20
 ---